lacanoid/datalink/docs/errors.md

 This is not allowed by the SQL standard.

 ### HW006 DATALINK EXCEPTION - invalid write permission for update

+You are trying to update a datalink column with WRITE ACCESS BLOCKED option.

 ### HW007 DATALINK EXCEPTION - referenced file not valid